 Recommended Use Locations within Cedar City Limits (ordinance 17-18(F))

 All Classifications of fireworks that are permitted by State law may be used at times prescribed by state law.
-Also, it is recommended that fireworks only be used in large open spaces where conditions are present to provide for fire control.
-Such recommended places include the South parking lot of Cedar High School; the parking lot at the Bicentennial Softball Complex; the Iron Springs Elementary parking lot; the Canyon View High School parking lot; and the Aquatic Center parking lot.
+Recommended places include the South parking lot of Cedar High School; the parking lot at the Bicentennial Softball Complex; the Iron Springs Elementary parking lot; the Canyon View High School parking lot; and the Aquatic Center parking lot.
 A New area for July 2nd - 5th 2021 is the street between Bicentennial Soccer Complex parking lots the street will be closed to traffic for the discharge dates.

 Discharge times and dates: